 9.3.
 We will retain ownership of all working materials, papers, interview logs, notes or recordings prepared or used in the course of the Project (including those containing Author Background Content).
 The Author hereby grants us a sole and exclusive licence to the Author Background Content on condition only that we do not disclose or reproduce the Author Background Content without the prior written consent from the Author or as may be required by law or to deal with any legal claim.
-Provided the Author gives us express written permission to do so, we may also make available unedited audio recordings and/or an audio highlights CD (subject to payment of applicable additional charges).
+Provided the Author gives us express written permission to do so, we may also make available edited audio recordings and/or an audio highlights mp3 file (subject to payment of applicable additional charges).

 9.4.
 On completion of the Project, subject to full payment of the Fees, we will deliver to the Author the agreed number of copies of the LifeBook.
-If the Author decides to order additional copies to the number agreed, these will also be provided subject to payment of the applicable additional charges.
+If the Author decides to order additional copies over the number agreed, these will also be provided subject to payment of the applicable additional charges.
 We shall be entitled to print and retain one copy for our records.

 10. Liability and Indemnity